 It's the rhetorical equivalent of a miracle pill that cures everything that he's trying to sell.

-Now that the suspects are in custody or dead, Alex has to change to the next stage of conspiracy building, which is discrediting every piece of information that comes out about the official suspects and the stories surrounding their crime and arrest.
+Now that the suspects are in custody or dead, Alex has to change to the next stage of conspiracy building, which is discrediting every piece of information that comes out about the official suspects and the story surrounding their crime and arrest.

 There will be elements of reality that he just can't pretend aren't real.